Bekaboo/dropbar.nvim/README.md

 - [x] Reorient the source window on previewing or after jumping to a symbol

-- [ ] Add hover highlights and preview for symbols shown in the winbar
+- [ ] Add preview for symbols shown in the winbar

 - [ ] Preview symbols (files) from `path` source